 Chelsea Ladd: Ian Happ

-What happens when you like a baseball player that just so happens to play on your favorite team’s rival?
+What happens when you like a baseball player who just so happens to play on your favorite team’s rival?
 Do you secretly cheer for him behind closed doors?
 Or do you disregard your distaste for his team and support him completely?
-These are just a few questions I’ve asked myself when it comes to Ian Happ.
+These are a few questions I’ve asked myself when it comes to Ian Happ.

 You see, I am a fan and writer of the St. Louis Cardinals and Happ, well he is a member of the Chicago Cubs organization.
 To say my adoration and appreciation for him is complicated is an understatement.
 It’s kept at bay, holding my breath when he steps up to plate against any Cardinals pitcher — wishing for him to get a hit, wishing for Adam Wainwright to also strike him out.